-While the proposed trail system presented on Figure 4 improves the connectivity of trails in the ESA, it primarily connects trails on the individual sides of the valley and doesn't connect the two sides of the valley.
-To address the potential for connecting west and east managed trails separated by Medway Creek, an analysis of potential trail linkages over Medway Creek was undertaken based on suggested locations provided through public feedback.
+To address public comments related to connecting managed trails separated by Medway Creek in the ESA, an analysis of potential locations for trail linkages over Medway Creek was undertaken based on locations suggested through the consultation process.
 Five linkage options across Medway Creek were suggested by the public and were the focus of this review to see which, if any, would be in compliance with the Guidelines.
-The five locations where linkages have been proposed by the public are shown on Figure 5 with additional detail such as Wildlife Habitat, Species at Risk/Species of Conservation Concern habitats presented on Figures 5a, 5b, 5c, and 5d.
+The five locations where linkages have been proposed by the public are shown on Figure 4.

 A linkage across Medway Creek, would be considered a "new segment of trail" as per the Guidelines.
 Please note, in the context of the CMP, linkage refers to a "connection area" over water.
-The mechanism to provide the connection is not yet defined and may be accomplished by either installation of a type of trail surface such as stepping stones, or a structure such as a pedestrian bridge.
-Details of the type of linkage are subject to discussion with the UTRCA and further engineering review and visual impact assessments.
-Therefore, the review of the five proposed linkages included an overview of Chart 3 from the Guidelines and considered the following questions during consideration:
+The mechanism recommended to provide the connection is a pedestrian bridge over Medway Creek that is compliant with AODA standards.
+Details of the bridge are subject to discussion with the UTRCA and further engineering review and visual impact assessments.
+Therefore, the review of the five proposed linkages included an overview of Chart 3 from the Guidelines and considered the following questions: